Conditionals Recap

 In this chapter, we learned how our program can decide what to do using conditions.
 We found out that:

-• After the first true condition, the corresponding block of code is executed, and the rest of the conditional is skipped.
+iforelifstatement can be followed by anelsestatement.
+The block of code for theelsestatement executes if all precedingifandelifconditions are false. - After the first true condition, the corresponding block of code is executed, and the rest of the conditional is skipped.

-• The block of code following a colon must be indented.
+==- Equals,!=- Not equal,>- Greater than,>=- Greater than or equal to,<- Less than,<=- Less than or equal to. - The block of code following a colon must be indented.

-• There are two Boolean values: True and False.
+- There are two Boolean values:

-• Nested conditions are those that are inside the block of another condition.
+notoperator, changingTruetoFalseor vice versa. - Nested conditions are those that are inside the block of another condition.

 Congratulations on completing the second lesson of Python!
 In the next lesson, we will dive into the world of arrays and explore their amazing capabilities in programming.
 Get ready for an adventure full of efficient data storage and manipulation!